njraladdin/adk-typescript-agent-maintainer/project.md

 progress:
 -coder context gatherer agent is working.

-quick updates:
-eval test for code writer with previous gathered_context
+test code writer with previous gathered_context

 code writer: (prework for cloning repo in agent workspace) write code, validate by building and running tests, correct if necessary